akhikhl/unpuzzle/README.md

 ### uninstallEclipse

-**uninstallEclipse** task uninstalls installed OSGi-bundles of the downloaded eclipse distribution from the local maven repository ($HOME/.m2/repository).
+**uninstallEclipse** task uninstalls installed OSGi-bundles of the selected Eclipse version from the local maven repository ($HOME/.m2/repository).

+### uninstallAllEclipseVersions

+**uninstallAllEclipseVersions** task uninstalls installed OSGi-bundles of all Eclipse versions from the local maven repository ($HOME/.m2/repository).

 ### uploadEclipse